 Crystal Bay is a wonderful little bay in the south part of Nusa Penida, south Bali.
 Known worldwide for the encounters with oceanic sunfishes (Mola mola) from June to September, it’s a very crowd dive site.
 Better try to dive in Crystal Bay very early in the morning or in the late afternoon to avoid thousand of people tens of boat around.
 Can be a difficult site due to unpredictable strong currents.

-Biologist with a PhD in Animal Biology, photographer and diving instructor –not necessarily in this order– I have started to scuba diving in the 90’s.
-After some years of training, I have discovered the magic of underwater photography, thanks to an old second-hand Nikonos that suddenly I flooded during my first trip in the Red Sea.
+Biologist with a PhD in Animal Biology, photographer and diving instructor –not necessarily in this order– I started to scuba diving in the late 90’s.
+After some years of training, I discovered the magic of underwater photography, thanks to an old second-hand Nikonos that suddenly flooded during my first trip in the Red Sea.
 The next step was towards a reflex camera, first analogic and now digital.Learn More